vsummet/IntroductionToComputerSystems/Notes/08-C_bugs.md

 Through unit testing, this bug would have been easy to catch.
 It's important to write both negative test cases (does the code correctly react to a failing scenario) as well as positive ones (does the code to the right thing).

 There was also a compiler flag which would have caught the unreachable code occuring after the 2nd/extra ```goto``` statement.
-Specifically the `-Wunreachable-code` should work for both `gcc` and `Clang`, two popular and widely used compilers.
-Interestingly, the `gcc` developers quietly removed this option years ago due to instability.
+Specifically the `-Wunreachable-code` should work `Clang`, a popular and widely used compiler.
+Interestingly, `gcc` seemingly has an identical flag, but developers quietly removed the functionality of this option years ago due to instability.
 However, the option continues to be accepted with no outward warnings that the checking IS NOT occurring!
+However, `gcc` does offer the `-Wmisleading-indentation` option which would catch the error of improper/misleading indentation as above.

 We've also talked about coding conventions and how important they can be to a common understanding among programmers.
 It's worth noting that many professional coding standards require braces around all if statements, including one liners like those above.
 For example, [the Mozilla guidlines](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style#Naming_and_Formatting_code) (makers of Firefox among other software) specifically state:
 > Always brace controlled statements, even a single-line consequent of if else else.
 This is redundant, typically, but it avoids dangling else bugs, so it's safer at scale than fine-tuning.